 Justice Department releases more Epstein files, and more headlines

-The Justice Department released tens of thousands of additional documents, plus more of the day’s top stories.
+DOJ releases huge new set of Epstein files with many mentions of President Donald Trump, plus more of the day’s top stories.

 View CBS News In